spotify/scio/site/src/paradox/extras/Sort-Merge-Bucket.md

 set to any number between the least and greatest numbers of buckets among sources.
 This can be dynamically configured using `TargetParallelism.min()` or `TargetParallelism.max()`, which at graph construction time will determine the least or greatest amount of parallelism based on sources.
-Alternately, `TargetParallelism.of(Integer value)` can be used to statically configure a custom value.
+Alternately, `TargetParallelism.of(Integer value)` can be used to statically configure a custom value, or {@link TargetParallelism#auto()} can be used to let the runner decide how to split the SMB read at runtime based on the combined byte size of the inputs.

-If no value is specified, SMB read operations will use the minimum parallelism.
+If no value is specified, SMB read operations will use Auto parallelism.

 When selecting a target parallelism for your SMB operation, there are tradeoffs to consider: